rankman/D3_Study/README.md

 ========

-1. using 90-day to practice D3 and using coffeescript to coding since 2013/10/21 and end in 2014/01/19
+1. using 30-day to practice D3 and using coffeescript to coding by 2014/06/04
-1. coding step by step, foundation -> specialty

 * practice by